Electrical resistivity, thermal conductivity, and viscosity of Fe-H alloys at Earth's core conditions: Methods

-For pressure estimation and configuration sampling, first-principles molecular dynamics (FPMD) simulations were conducted using Quantum ESPRESSO\cite{giannozziQUANTUMESPRESSOModular2009a}.
-The Perdew–Burke–Ernzerhof (PBE)\cite{perdewGeneralizedGradientApproximation1996a} generalized gradient approximation was employed for the exchange-correlation functional.
-Scalar-relativistic Garrity–Bennett–Rabe–Vanderbilt (GBRV) ultrasoft pseudopotentials\cite{GARRITY2014446} for Fe and H were utilized, with a plane wave cutoff energy set at 40 Ry.
-Simulations were performed in the NVT ensemble with the ionic temperature regulated by a stochastic-velocity rescaling thermostat and electronic temperatures managed using the Fermi–Dirac smearing function.
-A periodic hexagonal supercell containing 128 iron atoms was doped with varying amounts of hydrogen (0, 1, 2, 4, 8, 16, 32 H atoms, equal to 0-0.45 wt\%) at interstitial sites.
-At V=1071 $\AA^3$, simulations were conducted at 4000 K to represent the solid/fluid iron phase and at 6000 K for the fluid iron phase.
-At V=905 $\AA^3$, simulations were conducted at 6000 K to represent the solid/fluid iron phase and at 7000 K for the fluid iron phase.
-We fixed the c/a ratio to 1.615.
-The Brillouin zone was sampled at the $\Gamma$-point, with an FPMD step of 1 fs and total simulation times exceeding 10 ps to ensure equilibrium.
-Bands with occupations larger than 10$^{-5}$ were included.
-Macroscopic quantities such as temperature and pressure were averaged over 3000 equilibrium steps.
+To compute the pressure and perform configuration sampling at given volumes and compositions, first-principles molecular dynamics (FPMD) simulations were carried out using Quantum ESPRESSO \cite{giannozziQUANTUMESPRESSOModular2009a}.
+The Perdew–Burke–Ernzerhof (PBE) generalized gradient approximation was employed for the exchange-correlation functional \cite{perdewGeneralizedGradientApproximation1996a}, along with scalar-relativistic Garrity–Bennett–Rabe–Vanderbilt (GBRV) ultrasoft pseudopotentials \cite{GARRITY2014446} for Fe and H. A plane wave cutoff energy of 40 Ry was applied.
+Simulations were performed in the NVT ensemble with ionic temperatures regulated by a stochastic-velocity rescaling thermostat, and electronic temperatures were included via the Fermi–Dirac smearing function.
+A periodic $hcp$ supercell containing 128 iron atoms was doped with various hydrogen concentrations (0, 1, 2, 4, 8, 16, and 32 H atoms, corresponding to 0–0.45 wt\%) at interstitial sites.
+The validity of the MD simulations was confirmed by testing parameters such as simulation time, time step, and pseudopotentials (Fig. S1 in the supplemental material \cite{sm_supplemental}).
+At $V=1071$ $\AA^3$, simulations were conducted at 4000 K to represent the solid/fluid iron phase and at 6000 K for the fluid phase.
+At $V=905$ $\AA^3$, simulations were performed at 6000 K to represent the solid/fluid phase and at 7000 K for the fluid phase.
+The $c/a$ ratio was fixed at 1.615, with additional tests performed at a $c/a$ ratio of 1.7 to model $hcp$ iron under Earth's core conditions \cite{steinle2001}.
+The Brillouin zone was sampled at the $\Gamma$-point, with an FPMD time step of 1 fs and total simulation durations exceeding 10 ps to ensure equilibrium.
+Tests were performed with a time step of 0.25 and no significant changes were found.
+Bands with occupations greater than $10^{-5}$ were included in the calculations, and macroscopic quantities such as temperature and pressure were averaged over 3000 equilibrium steps.
+Additionally, $bcc$ Fe-H configurations were tested using supercell of 128 and 160 atoms at $V=905$ $\AA^3$ and 6000 K, employing the same MD simulation parameters.
+Details of these tests are provided in Fig. S2 of the supplemental material \cite{sm_supplemental}.
+We also performed some FPMD simulations with the Vienna ab initio simulation package (VASP) to cross check our MD results in the Supplemental Material \cite{sm_supplemental} (see also references \cite{kresseEfficientIterativeSchemes1996,blochlProjectorAugmentedwaveMethod1994,perdewGeneralizedGradientApproximation1996a,gonzalez-cataldoInitioDeterminationIron2023,steinle2001} therein).

 The self-diffusion coefficient $D$ is derived from the mean square displacement $r^2(t)$ according to the following equations: